 We also had great cell reception for both Verizon and AT&T that allowed work our digital nomad jobs while traveling and staying at the campground!

 It’s located about 35 minutes from Key West, just across the Seven Mile bridge from Marathon.
 We loved the soft sandy beaches that were made for sand castle building and the beautiful aqua blue color of the waters.

 There’s also Curry Hammock State Park that is half way between Key Largo and Key West.
 The campground sits on the Atlantic ocean and allows RVs and tents and provides water and electric hook-ups with a dump station.
 I was told that you often see kite-surfers off the shore of Curry Hammock.

 When visiting one of the Florida State Parks, ask about ranger led programs for the week.
 They are free, very educational, and a fun thing to do in the Florida State Parks.
-Our family especially enjoyed an evening program that taught us the difference between an alligator and a crocodile when we camped at John Pennekmap State Park.
+Our family especially enjoyed an evening program that taught us the difference between an alligator and a crocodile when we camped at John Pennekamp State Park.

 Now, state parks in the Florida Keys are not necessarily known for hiking trails.
 However, you can always find a beach to hike on or if you visit John Pennekamp, they have a great trail out to a citrus farm.

-If you make it out to Bahia Honda, not only can you take the short hike with your kids to the top of the Bahia Honda Old Rail Bridge you can also visit the Nature Center that is geared toward families.
+If you make it out to Bahia Honda, not only can you take the short hike with your kids to the top of the Bahia Honda Old Rail Bridge, you can also visit the Nature Center that is geared toward families.

 Even if you don’t camp at Bahia Honda, making a trip to this beautiful state park with your kids should be near the top of your list of things to do in the Keys.

-This was a fun way to learn the history, see the sights, and grab some souvenirs and treats at our train stop while visiting Key West.
+Taking a ride on the Conch Train in Key West was a fun way to learn about Key West’s history, see the sights, and grab some souvenirs and treats at our train stop.
 We were able to see the Truman Little White House, Key West Beaches, Duval street, and learn about the history of Key West all while our kids stayed interested and occupied onboard.

 You can’t arrive in the Florida Keys without having a slice of Key Lime pie!
 Lilya, our 8 year old, has been talking about the Key Lime pie she was going to get for weeks before our second Florida Keys road trip.
 She was thrilled to have her own slice at Kermit’s Key West Key Lime Shoppe.